Flight Demonstration and Model Validation of a Prototype Variable-Altitude Venus Aerobot: Flight Experiment Design

 \subsubsection{Launch Site Selection}

 As discussed in Section \ref{Sec.Introduction}, a low altitude flight in Earth atmosphere serves as a good analog for flights in Venus atmosphere in the target altitude range.
 This being the first outdoor flights of the prototype Venus aerobot, one of the main criteria in choosing a field site was the need for being able to terminate the flight at any point without risking either damage to the one-of-a-kind prototype by ground scrub brush or an unsafe overflight of populated areas.
 The Black Rock desert in Nevada was chosen as it offers many kilometers of unobstructed, flat lakebed for a chase vehicle to follow the balloon with a high likelihood of safe and speedy recovery upon landing on predictable smooth terrain.
-Bureau of Land Management and Federal Aviation Administration permissions were obtained prior to flight.
+Bureau of Land Management permissions were obtained prior to flight for use of the lakebed, and flight vehicle parameters were filed in advance as a Certificate of Waiver or Authorization (COA) with the FAA.
+FAA was again notified by phone before and after the flights, and tracked live by the Oakland Air Route Traffic Control Center (ZOA).